ntua-unit-of-control-and-informatics/Predictive-Control-System-Greece4.0/README.md

 ## Recommended Workflow

-1. Prepare your dataset with clearly labeled input and output signals
+1. Prepare your dataset with clearly labeled time, input and output signals.
-2. Run the RBFNN training notebook to generate predictive models
+2. Run the RBFNN training notebook (`Predictive_RBFNNs_for_Control_Systems_Greece4_0.ipynb`) to generate predictive models.
-3. Export the trained models to `.mat` files
+3. Export the trained models to `.mat` files.
-4. Run the MPC notebook
+   > **Suggestion:** Use an RBFNN with fewer nodes for the MPC framework (smaller number of fuzzy subsets), and an RBFNN with more nodes to serve as the plant in the closed-loop simulations.
+5. In the simulation notebook (`MPC_RBFNN_Control_System_Greece4_0.ipynb`) load the MPC and plant model you have exported.
-5. Load the exported models, tune the controller, define a case study, and simulate
+6. Tune the controller, define a case study, and run the closed-loop simulator to visualize your results.

 ---